sapphire-edge/PineScript-Library/README.md

 # Sapphire Edge

-Welcome to the PineScript Algo Library!
+Welcome to the [PineScript Library]!
 I will be posting my strategies and indicators here over time.
 In hopes of building a community of people who contribute onto this GitHub.
 If you have a strategy that you would like to contribute, reach out!